 In these times, one way to acquire the elevated social rank of Duke or Duchess was to impress or serve the reigning sovereign, in the hopes that your efforts would be rewarded with a Dukedom.
 This practice resulted in many of the dukedoms throughout modern history, some of which still survive today.

-While impressing the king or queen was a viable route to becoming a Duke or a Duchess, it was entirely at the mercy of the monarch in question, many of whom were renowned for their shifting allegiances and fickle favour.
+While impressing the king or queen was a viable route to being granted Duke & Duchess titles, it was entirely at the mercy of the monarch in question, many of whom were renowned for their shifting allegiances and fickle favour.

 As a result, some enterprising individuals, usually lower-ranking nobles, would take matters into their own hands and explore the more accessible and more predictable route of simply purchasing a title of Duke as a commercial exchange.